hsdhts/Contact-App-With-React-JS/README.md

 # Contacts App Project

-This app is built from the learning outcomes of React in Dicoding [Belajar membuat aplikasiweb dengan react ](https://www.dicoding.com).
+This app is built from the learning outcomes of React in Dicoding [Belajar membuat aplikasi web dengan react ](https://www.dicoding.com).

 ## Project Setup